Unipotent classes of reductive groups

 • the Springer correspondence, attaching characters of the Weyl group or relative Weyl groups to each character of A(u).

 The Dynkin-Richarson diagram is attached to a nilpotent element $e$ of the Lie algebra $𝔀$.
 By the Jacobson-Morozov theorem there exists an $𝔰𝔩₂$ subalgebra of $𝔀$ containing $e$ as the element $\begin{pmatrix}0&1\\0&0 \end{pmatrix}$.
 Let $𝐒$ be the torus $\begin{pmatrix}h&0\\0&h^{-1} \end{pmatrix}$ of $SL₂$ and let $𝐓$ be a maximal torus containing $𝐒$, so that $𝐒$ is the image of a one-parameter subgroup $σ∈ Y(𝐓)$.
 Consider the root decomposition $𝔀=∑_{α∈Ί}𝔀_α$ given by $𝐓$ and the root system Ί; then $α↊⟚σ,α⟩$ defines a linear form on $Ί$, determined by its value on simple roots Π. It is possible to choose a system of simple roots such that $⟚σ,α⟩≥ 0$ for $α∈Π$, and then $⟚σ,α⟩∈{0,1,2}$ for any $α∈Π$.
-The Dynkin diagram of $Π$ decorated by these values $0,1,2$ is called the Dynkin-Richardson diagram of $e$, and in good characteristic is a complete invariant of its $𝔀$-orbit.
+The Dynkin diagram of $Π$ decorated by these values $0,1,2$ is called the Dynkin-Richardson diagram of $e$, and in good characteristic is a complete invariant of the $𝔀$-orbit of $e$.
+The Dynkin-Richardson diagrams thus classify unipotent classes of 𝐆 in good characteristic.

 The Springer correspondence gives information on the character values of a finite reductive groups as follows: assume that $k$ is the algebraic closure of a finite field $𝔜_q$ and that $F$ is the Frobenius attached to an $𝔜_q$-structure of $𝐆$.
-Let $C$ be an $F$-stable unipotent class and let $u∈ C^F$; we call $C$ the geometric class of $u$ and the $𝐆^F$-classes inside $C^F$ are parameterised by the $F$-conjugacy classes of $A(u)$, denoted $H¹(F,A(u))$ (most of the time we can find $u$ such that $F$ acts trivially on $A(u)$ and $H¹(F,A(u))$ is then just the conjugacy classes).
+Let $C$ be an $F$-stable unipotent class and let $u∈ C^F$; we call $C$ the geometric class of $u$ and the $𝐆^F$-classes inside $C^F$ are parameterised by the $F$-conjugacy classes of $A(u)$, denoted $H¹(F,A(u))$ (most of the time we can find $u∈ C$ such that $F$ acts trivially on $A(u)$ and $H¹(F,A(u))$ is then just the conjugacy classes).
 To an $F$-stable character $φ$ of $A(u)$ we associate the characteristic function of the corresponding local system (actually associated to an extension $φ̃$ of $φ$ to $A(u).F$); it is a class function $Y_{u,φ}$ on $𝐆^F$ which can be normalized so that: $Y_{u,φ}(u₁)=φ̃(cF)$ if $u₁$ is geometrically conjugate to $u$ and its $𝐆^F$-class is parameterised by the $F$-conjugacy class $cF$ of $A(u)$, otherwise $Y_{u,φ}(u₁)=0$.
 If the pair $u,φ$ corresponds via the Springer correspondence to the character $χ$ of $W_𝐆(𝐋)$, then $Y_{u,φ}$ is also denoted $Yᵪ$.
 There is another important class of functions indexed by local systems: to a local system on class $C$ is attached an intersection cohomology complex, which is a complex of sheaves supported on the closure $C̄$.
 To such a complex of sheaves is associated its characteristic function, a class function of $𝐆^F$ obtained by taking the alternating trace of the Frobenius acting on the stalks of the cohomology sheaves.
 If $Y_ψ$ is the characteristic function of a local system, the characteristic function of the corresponding intersection cohomology complex is denoted by $X_ψ$.
-This function is supported on $C̄$, and Lusztig has shown that $X_ψ=∑ᵩ P_{ψ,χ} Yᵪ$ where $P_{ψ,χ}$ are integer polynomials in $q$ and $Yᵪ$ are attached to local systems on classes lying in $C̄$.
+This function is supported on $C̄$, and Lusztig has shown that $X_ψ=∑_χ P_{ψ,χ} Yᵪ$ where $P_{ψ,χ}$ are integer polynomials in $q$ and $Yᵪ$ are attached to local systems on classes lying in $C̄$.

 Lusztig and Shoji have given an algorithm to compute the matrix $P_{ψ,χ}$, which is implemented in Chevie.
 The relation to characters of $𝐆(𝔜_q)$, considering for simplicity the ordinary Springer correspondence, is that the restriction to the unipotent elements of the almost character $R_χ$ is equal to $q^{bᵪ} Xᵪ$, where $bᵪ$ is $dim ℬᵀ$ for an element u of the class C such that the support of χ is $C̄$.
 The restrictions of the Deligne-Lusztig characters $R_w$ for w∈ W on the unipotents are called the Green functions and can also be computed by Chevie.
 The values of all unipotent characters on unipotent elements can also be computed in principle by applying Lusztig's Fourier transform matrix (see the section on the Fourier matrix) but there is a difficulty in that the $Xᵪ$ must first be multiplied by some roots of unity which are not known in all cases (and when known may depend on the congruence class of $q$ modulo some small primes).